Solo-Web-Works/tac-edit/README.md

 # TAC-Edit

-Edit config files for TAC-Stack (Traefik-Authelia-Cloudflare) with ease.

-Built using PHP and Apache, TAC-Edit allows you to easily edit the dynamic configuration files for Traefik, the reverse proxy, in the TAC-Stack.
-It also provides versioning of the files, so you can roll back to previous versions (in development).
+TAC-Edit is a web-based editor for the dynamic configuration files of Traefik, the reverse proxy, in the TAC-Stack.
+It also provides versioning of the config files, so you can roll back to previous versions (in development).

 ## Features
+- Built using PHP and Apache
-- Easy CRUD operations on Traefik dynamic config files
+- Easy web-based CRUD operations on Traefik dynamic config files
 - Versioning of file edits
 - Rollback to previous versions (in development)

+## Notes
+- Currently, the basic features work.
+There are some features that are still in development, such as the versioning system.
+The versioning system is currently in place, but the rollback feature is not yet implemented.
+The versioning system is a simple system that creates a new file with the current date and time as the filename, and copies the current config file to that new file.
+The rollback feature will allow you to select a previous version and copy it back to the config file.
+If you need to roll back, you can do so manually by copying the contents of the version file back to the config file.

 ## Screenshots
 ### Home page:
 ![Home page](screenshots/home.png)